base2Services/cfn-vpn/docs/getting-started.md

 cfn-vpn init [name] --server-cn [server certificate name] --subnet-ids [list of subets to associate with the vpn] --saml-arn [identity providor arn]
 ```

+## Subnet Associations and Authorisation

+AWS ClientVPN requires one or more subnets to be associated with the vpn.
+These subnets setup the default routes and by default cfn-vpn creates a allow all auth for the default routes.
+When using a federated ClientVPN you can modify the default auth to only allow specific groups by setting the groups in the `--default-groups` flag.
+This can also be modified later using the `modify` command.

 ## Additional Initialising Options

 ```